Our planet

 We are tackling operational emissions by improving our processes, investing in low carbon technologies and buying REGO-backed green electricity.

 We have set energy reduction targets for each regional business to drive improvements.
-Our Sustainability Champions work with our site teams to reduce energy use on site and apply our Energy Use Dos and Don’ts guide which we updated in 2023.
-During the year we tested three site cabins powered by renewable solar energy and battery power, with a LPG generator avoiding 18 tonnes of CO2e over 6 months.
-We began developing our carbon reduction plan for our offices and testing different approaches.
+Our Sustainability Champions work with our site teams to reduce energy use on site and apply our Energy Use Dos and Don’ts guide.

 Switching to hybrid generators

-Hybrid generators combine a traditional diesel generator with a battery storage unit, similar to a hybrid car.
+These generators combine a traditional diesel generator with a battery storage unit, similar to a hybrid car.
 During periods where the load is high, the diesel generator powers the site and charges the battery simultaneously.
-When loads are lower, the system switches and the batteries power the site.
+When loads are lower, the system switches and the batteries power the site, which reduces CO2 emissions compared with a conventional generator.

 Timber frame